fruxc/RestaurantBootstrap/README.md

 # Basics of Bootstrap
-## Pull it run it using BrowserSync
+## Pull it, run it using BrowserSync

 ```bash
 browser-sync start --server -f -w